[R.O. 1996 § 200.010; CC 1987 § 71.010]

 The Chief of Police shall devote his/her entire time to the discharge of his/her official duties.

 Assignment of a Patrolman is at the discretion of the Chief of Police.
-For the purpose of this Chapter, all Police (including the Chief) are considered Patrolmen.
+For the purpose of this Article, all Police (including the Chief) are considered Patrolmen.

 Each Patrolman shall: